-- 10.1 FPH members will no longer be subject to audit of their CPD reflective notes.
+- 11.1 FPH members will no longer be subject to audit of their CPD reflective notes.
 The focus will shift to promoting development as reflective practitioners through the provision of non-judgemental and supportive feedback on the CPD reflective notes members submit as part of their annual CPD return.
-This will be supported by automated processes within the new online CPD diary, eliminating the need for any additional administrative burden for members. - 10.2 Each year, members of the FPH CPD committee will provide feedback on a random selection of the CPD reflective notes submitted by members as part of their annual CPD returns.
+This will be supported by automated processes within the new online CPD diary, eliminating the need for any additional administrative burden for members. - 11.2 Each year, members of the FPH CPD committee will provide feedback on a random selection of the CPD reflective notes submitted by members as part of their annual CPD returns.
 The proportion of reflective notes to be reviewed will be determined each year by the CPD Director and ratified by the FPH Workforce Committee.
 Whilst the aim will be to provide feedback to as many members as possible, the actual proportion of reflective notes selected for feedback may change from year to year.
-At the start of each CPD year FPH members will be informed of the proportion of reflective notes to be reviewed after the end of the CPD year and the reason(s) for deciding on this number. - 10.3 All members of the FPH CPD committee will undergo training before they are selected to provide feedback on CPD reflective notes.
+At the start of each CPD year FPH members will be informed of the proportion of reflective notes to be reviewed after the end of the CPD year and the reason(s) for deciding on this number. - 11.3 All members of the FPH CPD committee will undergo training before they are selected to provide feedback on CPD reflective notes.
 This is to ensure a consistent approach to feedback.
 The training will normally consist of a workshop which follows the spring meeting of the FPH CPD committee.
-The training will normally include the review of anonymised CPD annual returns from the previous year to ensure that the same criteria are being applied when providing feedback. - 10.4 Whilst there is no nationally agreed set standard for the 'quality' of reflective notes, the FPH has established a number of attributes which contribute to a good quality reflective note.
-These are summarised in Annex A. - 10.5 Written feedback will be provided to those members selected for review.
-Members wishing further guidance on their reflective notes are encouraged to make contact with their Regional CPD Adviser.
-Contact details for current regional CPD Advisers can be found here. - 10.6 The FPH CPD Administrator will use the completed feedback reports to compile an anonymised report for the CPD Advisers Committee, the Workforce Standing Committee and (when deemed necessary) the FPH Board.
+The training will normally include the review of anonymised CPD annual returns from the previous year to ensure that the same criteria are being applied when providing feedback. - 11.4 Whilst there is no nationally agreed set standard for the 'quality' of reflective notes, the FPH has established a number of attributes which contribute to a good quality reflective note.
+These are summarised in Annex A. - 11.5 Written feedback will be provided to those members selected for review.
+Members wishing further guidance on their reflective notes are encouraged to contact their Regional CPD Adviser.
+Contact details for current regional CPD Advisers can be found here. - 11.6 The FPH CPD Administrator will use the completed feedback reports to compile an anonymised report for the CPD Advisers Committee, the Workforce Standing Committee and (when deemed necessary) the FPH Board. - 11.7 If a CPD return selected for review contains reflective notes which are in a language other than English, the reflective notes will be translated into English and the translation agreed with the member before the reflective notes are passed to a CPD Adviser for review.

-11 The FPH CPD Committee
+12 The FPH CPD Committee